smartdevicelink/sdl_evolution/proposals/NNNN-add-preferred-FPS.md

     </struct>
 ```

+Like other parameters in VideoStreamingCapability, preferredFPS should be returned in GetSystemCapability RPC response.

 ### iOS mobile proxy consideration

 A frame rate of iOS SDL application highly depends on how the application capture the video data.